Prianshu-git/openwhisk-cli/CONTRIBUTING.md

 # Publishing Tagged Release to Homebrew

  [Homebrew](https://brew.sh) is used to install `wsk` locally.
-Once we release a new version of `wsk` we should update its version in Homebrew.
+Once we release a new version of `wsk` we will update its version in Homebrew.

  Get the new release SHA256 checksum by downloading the Source Code (tar.gz) from the [releases page](https://github.com/apache/openwhisk-cli/releases) and running `shasum -a 256 X.Y.Z.tar.gz` on the tarball.